jojozhuang/jojozhuang.github.io/_tutorial/mobile/installing-and-using-cordova-on-macos.md

 ---
 layout: tutorial
 key: tutorial
-title: "Installing and Using Cordova on MacOS"
+title: "Installing and Using Cordova on macOS"
 index: 2341
 subcategory: mobile
 date: 2017-07-26
-tags: [Cordova]
+tags: [Cordova, macOS]
 ---

 > Tutorial for how to install and use Cordova for hybrid mobile development.